 Micah was an Old Testament prophet who told about the coming Messiah.
 He is known for his prophecy stating the Messiah would be born in Bethlehem.
 We know the Messiah was Jesus, who was indeed born in Bethlehem.

 Moses is one of the towering figures of the Old Testament.
-He was called by God to lead the Hebrew people from slavery to Egypt and later led them to wonder in the wilderness for forty years.
+He was called by God to lead the Hebrew people from Egyptian slavery and later led them to wander in the wilderness for forty years.
 Moses received the Ten Commandments while the people camped at Mt.
 Sinai and represented the Lord (Yahweh) to the people and the people to God as they were constituted as a nation at Sinai.
-These activities are related to this great Old Testament character.
+These free, printable Moses Bible activities are related to this great Old Testament character.